embeddedartistry/libmemory/README.md

 You can eliminate the generated `buildresults` folder using:

 ```
-make purify
+make distclean
 ```

-You can also use the `meson` method for compiling.
+You can also use  `meson` directly for compiling.

 Create a build output folder: